Bidding War: How To Win One In A Real Estate Transaction

 2. Waive All Contingencies

-Just as sellers like all-cash offers, they also like to see clean offers.
+Just as sellers like all-cash offers, they also like to see clean, no-contingency offers.
 A clean offer is one in which a buyer has agreed to waive all contingencies, making the offer safer for the seller but quite a bit riskier for the buyer.

 When an offer is accepted, the buyer makes an earnest money deposit to demonstrate their seriousness.
 Typically, if the buyer pulls out of the deal, they must forfeit that money.
 However, if the buyer backs out because a condition stipulated in a contingency is not met, the buyer gets to keep their deposit and walk away without facing any consequences.